akimpson/WorkDayScheduler/README.md

 # WorkDayScheduler

-# What's Included In The Code :
+# Build

-Create a daily planner schedule (current day)
+- Create a daily planner schedule (current day).
-Used Moment.js to create day and time related functions Create LocalStorage
+- Used Moment.js to create day and time related functions.
+- Create LocalStorage to save user input.
-Provides timeblocks for the hours of 9:00am - 5:00pm (colors change accordingly) Click into a timeblock to create an event and save information.
+- Provides timeblocks for the hours of 7:00am - 6:00pm.
+- Click into a timeblock to create an event and save information.

 ## Description

-HTML, CSS, Javascript, and Bootstrap were used to create this application. <br>
+HTML, CSS, Javascript, Bootstrap, jQuery, and moment.js were used to create this application. <br>
-Initially,

-- The
-- The

-Next,
+A single-workday planner that saves text inputs allowing users to save events for each hour of the day.

 ## 🔗 Links